majed-baserinia/agriBank/packages/ignite/README.md

 }
 ```

-- calling `useInitialSettingStore` without the `useInit` is useless (just once in the tree), because it never fills the values.
+- calling `useIgniteStore` without the `useInit` is useless (just once in the tree), because it never fills the values.